Sign In Forgot Password

 Shabbat PartnersDeveloping Jewish Identity

-Each week, we provide our children with special opportunities to participate in the customs and celebrations of the Jewish religion that help them begin to develop a sense of their Jewish identity.
+Each week, we provide our children with special opportunities to participate in the customs and celebrations of the Jewish religion that help them begin to develop a sense of Jewish identity.

-Every Friday, parents take turns coming to Habonim as the invited guest(s) for Shabbat, joining the class in lighting the candles and saying the brachot over candles, grape juice, and challah.
+Every Friday, parents take turns coming to Habonim as the invited guest(s) for Shabbat, joining the class in lighting the candles and saying the brachot (blessings) over candles, grape juice, and challah.

 In our ongoing efforts to involve families and provide opportunities for connection, Rabbi Lisa Gelber periodically hosts a Bagel Breakfast for Nursery School parents after drop-off.
 Sometimes, the gatherings focus on a specific theme like preparing for the holidays or how to talk to children about God, and others simply provide a relaxed opportunity for families to connect with the clergy and with one another.